filip-ph-johansson/iot-knowabunga-2023/esp32-tutorial/x.user-experience/x.user-experience.md

 printStuff(msg);
 ```

 15. If you upload the code the display should still display "IoT Knowabunga 2023" and flicker.
-16. Try using the built in character array comparison function `strcmp` to stop the display from flickering.
+Try using the built in character array comparison function `strcmp` to stop the flicering.

 <details>
   <summary>Solution</summary>